Skip to main content

 Principle of responsibility

-Natural Sciences Ethics Committee
+Research Ethics Committee

-• endangered species or habitats, valuable cultural environments, or biodiversity
+• endangered species or habitats, valuable cultural environments or biodiversity

 • animal welfare or health